Dallinger/Dallinger/README.md

 <img src="portrait.jpg?raw=true" width="125" alt="Portrait of Alfred Russel Wallace">

 Wallace is a platform for conducting research on experimental cultural evolution.
 Its namesake is Alfred Russel Wallace, a British naturalist and the oft-ignored codiscoverer of evolution by natural selection.
 You can use Wallace to create new experiments or to reproduce existing experiments.
-For example, the following code runs a replication of Bartlett's 1932 study, in which participants pass a story down a chain, from one person to the next.

-    wallace create bartlett1932
-    cd bartlett1932
-    wallace deploy

 Features
 --------
 - Runs experiments on experimental cultural evolution